-- Activity 3.1: Border enforcement activites are monitored on a monthly basis. - Measure 3.1: By the first week of each month, the regional commander will run the monthly report. reports are submitted through the supervisors to the MC Operations Commander by the troopers.
-Each quarter will hold a special MC borader enforcement blitz. - Activity 3.2: Motor Carrier Operations Commander reviews monthly progress reports and evaluates the program and reports to the MCSAP Grant Coordinator. - Measure 3.2: By the second week of each month, reports are reviewed and program is evaluated. - Activity 3.3: MC Operations Commander shares relevant program information with FMCSA, CBP, NDHP regions, and local authorities. - Measure 3.3: By the third week of each month, relevant program information is shared. - Activity 3.4: NDHP Motor Carrier Operations Commander seeks and assesses program feedback from FMCSA, CBP, the NDHP regions, and local authorities. - Measure 3.4: By the fourth week of each month, program feedback is sought and assessed.
+- Activity 3.1: Border enforcement activites are monitored on a quarterly basis. - Measure 3.1: Each quarter, the MCSAP administrative assistant will run the quarterly report.
+Those reports are submitted to the assistant operations commander, and available to the motor carrier regional commander. - Activity 3.2: Motor Carrier Operations Commander reviews quaterly progress reports and evaluates the program and reports to the assistant operations commander. - Measure 3.2: At the end of the quarter, reports are reviewed and program is evaluated. - Activity 3.3: MC Operations Commander shares relevant program information with the local FMCSA office, and the four NDHP regions. - Measure 3.3: At the end of the quarter, relevant program information is shared. - Activity 3.4: NDHP Motor Carrier Operations Commander seeks and assesses program feedback from FMCSA partners and the four NDHP regions. - Measure 3.4: At the end of each quarter, program feedback is sought and assessed.

 Activity Plan for FY 2019 - 2021: Describe the specific activities planned to reach border enforcement goals.

 The Border Enforcement Program continues to be a vital part of our overall highway safety and northern border security operations.
 It has allowed the NDHP to increase inspections of drivers, trucks, buses (motor coaches), and HM shipments.
 It has enabled us to complete more CDL, operating authority, and financial responsibility checks.